Y-Harsha-Vardhan/Sem-3/Notes/Quantitative Finance/Week 2 Basics of Finance.md

 ## (c) MARKET PARTICIPANTS:

 1. **Retail investors:** Individual traders who buy and sell shares for their personal portfolios.
-2. **Institutional investors**: Large organisations (e.g., mutual funds, pension funds, insurance companies) that invest substantial sums on behalf of clients or beneficiaries.
+2. **Institutional investors**: Large organizations (e.g., mutual funds, pension funds, insurance companies) that invest substantial sums on behalf of clients or beneficiaries.
 3. **Regulators:** Government agencies (such as the Securities and Exchange Board) that set rules, monitor compliance, and protect investor interests.
 4. **Market intermediaries:** Brokers, dealers, and investment banks that facilitate buying, selling, and settlement of securities.
-5. **Stock Exchanges:** Centralised platforms (e.g., NSE, BSE) where listed securities are matched between buyers and sellers.
+5. **Stock Exchanges:** Centralized platforms (e.g., NSE, BSE) where listed securities are matched between buyers and sellers.

 [Chapter 3: Learn the Basics of Stock Market Participants and Regulators  - ICICIdirect](https://www.icicidirect.com/ilearn/stocks/courses/chapter-3-stock-market-participants-and-regulator)